-The Data Protection Act 1998 outlines our obligations in relation to the processing of personal data, and the principles that need to be followed in order for such processing to be lawful.
+The Data Protection Legislation outlines our obligations in relation to the processing of personal data, and the principles that need to be followed in order for such processing to be lawful.
 Also provides some exemptions for the processing of personal data solely for statistical purposes.

 The Freedom of Information Act 2000, the Environmental Information Regulations 2004 and the Protection of Freedoms Act 2012 together set out information which we must proactively publish and requirements to make information available on request.

 The Public Records Act 1958 provides a framework for the retention and destruction of public records.